Macaroni Pasta from Rustichella d'Abruzzo

 Classic Elbow-Shaped Mac & Cheese Pasta

 You might know these "crooked" little tubes as elbow macaroni, those darlings of pasta salad, those stars of macaroni and cheese.
 Oh why do we love macaroni so?
 Perhaps it's the gentle swooping curve, or the hollow center that fills with melty cheese sauce, or the way you can get a whole pile of elbows on the fork at once.
-We wax poetic, but Ristichella d'Abruzzo Macaroni are seriously good: surprisingly dense and beautifully textured.
+We wax poetic, but Rustichella d'Abruzzo Macaroni are seriously good: surprisingly dense and beautifully textured.
 In short, they're just what the mac and cheese ordered.

 About the Producer: